 Keynote Lectures are one hour in length.
 Please plan your talk to be approximately 50 minutes long to allow for introductions and taking questions at the end of your talk.

-The Early Career Award and Dissertation Award talks are limited to 15 minutes, followed by a 5-minute Q&A period.
-The Dissertation Award talk will be presented first, followed by the Early Career Award talk.
+The Early Career Award and Dissertation Award talks are 15 minutes, followed by a 5-minute Q&A period.

 The Distinguished Career Award talk is 45 minutes long.
-If you want to allow time for Q&A, please plan your talk to be 35-40 minutes long.
+To allow time for Q&A, please plan your talk to be 35-40 minutes long.

 To verify when you are presenting, please see the Schedule of Events.

-SNL Staff and an AV Technician will be in the Regency Ballroom 30 minutes prior to the start of your session to help set up your laptop connection and test your presentation.
+SNL Staff and an AV Technician will be in the Auditorium 30 minutes prior to the start of your session to help set up your laptop connection and test your presentation.
 The AV Technician will remain in the room throughout the session.
 If you need assistance, see the AV Technician first.
-If you need additional assistance, either send someone to the Registration Desk immediately outside the Regency Ballroom.
+If you need additional assistance, send someone to the Registration Desk.